 The fat and fiber content in almonds may help prevent gallstones by keeping your gallbladder and liver running smoothly.
-An analysis of the Nurses’ Health Study showed that frequent nut consumers were 25 percent less likely to need a cholecystectomy, a procedure to remove the gallbladder that is often done to treat gallstones.
-Another study, published in 2004 in the American Journal of Epidemiolgy found similar results in men, with frequent nut consumers seeing a 30 percent decreased risk in gallstone disease.
+An analysis of the Nurses' Health Study in The American Journal of Clinical Nutrition showed that frequent nut consumers were 25% less likely to need a cholecystectomy, a procedure to remove the gallbladder that is often done to treat gallstones.
+Another study, published in 2004 in the American Journal of Epidemiolgy found similar results in men, with frequent nut consumers seeing a 30% decreased risk in gallstone disease.

 According to the AJCN nuts and health review, some studies suggest that there might be a relationship between nut consumption and reduced cancer risk in women, especially for colorectal and endometrial cancers, but these studies do not focus on almonds specifically.
 One animal study published in 2001 in Cancer Letters looked at whole-almond consumption in rats and found that those who ate almonds had fewer cancer cells in their colons.